-Disaster Designation - If the taxpayer was located in a disaster designation area, select the Disaster Designation menu and select the appropriate designation.
+Disaster Designation - If the taxpayer was located in a designated disaster area, select the Disaster Designation menu and select the appropriate designation.
 You can manually enter a designation that is not displayed in the list by selecting Enter Disaster Designation.

 Military Processing - If the taxpayer or spouse is in the military and/or deployed to one of the listed locations, select the option that applies to his/her situation.
 In most cases, the literal selected is Combat Zone.